UloE-G/sportsquiz/README.md

 - JavaScript

-  - The JavaScript was passed through [JSHint.com](https://jshint.com/) where it detected 26 warnings and 4 undefined variables.
+  - The JavaScript was passed through [JSHint.com](https://jshint.com/) where it detected 26 warnings.

 - Accessibility